RetroPie/RetroPie-Docs/docs/Debian.md

 ### Emulationstation hangs if shutdown/restart was selected

-It is not possible to restart/shutdown if a sudo requests an password.
+It is not possible to restart/shutdown if a sudo requests a password.
 To disable sudo password request add the line

     <user> ALL=(ALL) NOPASSWD:ALL